mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_auto_encryption_opts_set_schema_map.rst

 Supplying a schema map provides more security than relying on JSON Schemas obtained from the server.
 It protects against a malicious server advertising a false JSON Schema, which could trick the client into sending unencrypted data that should be encrypted.

-Schemas supplied in the schema map only apply to configuring automatic encryption for :doc:`Client-Side Field Level Encryption </client-side-field-level-encryption>`.
+Schemas supplied in the schema map only apply to configuring automatic encryption for `Client-Side Field Level Encryption <client-side-field-level-encryption_>`_.
 Other validation rules in the JSON schema will not be enforced by the driver and will result in an error.

 The following is an example of a schema map which configures automatic encryption for the collection ``db.coll``: